MohanGavande/MavenHelloWorld/README.md

 then `mvn package`
 then after the build is complete, run  `java -cp target/my-app-1.0-SNAPSHOT.jar com.mycompany.app.App`

 This is .jar build with no test cases.
-Also, hello world only